• Home

 Java Program Basic | Hello World Program Explained for Beginners

-Since we are thorough with the basics of Java now, it is the time that we create our first Java program.
+Since we are thorough with the basics of Java now, it is time that we create our first Java program.

 Yes, we’ll create the conventional Hello World program first to see how lines of code of Java look.
 We further delve into the details explanation of some Java program basic questions.

 You can create your first program once you have installed Java on your system.
-You can type the first program in Notepad, Notepad++ or any other text editor or code editor.
+You can type the first program in Notepad, Notepad++, or any other text editor or code editor.

-Hello World Program in Java:
+Hello World Program in Java

-class FirstDemo
+class Main

 {